 - income tax deductions

 Scholarships & Bursaries

-Any scholarships, fellowships and bursaries you receive in connection with you being enrolled at an educational institution may be excluded from your income if you qualify for the education tax credit.
+Any scholarships, fellowships and bursaries you receive in connection with you being enrolled at an educational institution may be excluded from your income if you qualify for the tuition tax credit.

-Medical students are generally enrolled in programs for which they are entitled to an education tax credit, so all scholarships and bursaries are generally tax-exempt.
-For residents and fellows, if they are entitled to the education tax credit, scholarships and bursaries are also tax-exempt.
+Medical students are generally enrolled in programs for which they are entitled to the tuition tax credit, so all scholarships and bursaries are generally tax-exempt.
+For residents and fellows, if they are entitled to the tuition tax credit, scholarships and bursaries are also tax-exempt.

 What about post-doctoral fellowships?